PUBLIC ART

 Lightboxes

-In July 2022, we installed five sets of lightboxes at five businesses located south of Washington Avenue on the 9th Street Market.
+Our series of lightboxes are installed at nine locations on south 9th Street between Washington Avenue and Federal Street.
 Each lightbox highlights stories from different business owners, not centered on labor, but on reflections of light and hope for themselves and our collective community.
+The lightboxes provide beauty and function by providing more lighting and safety along the Market.

-This component of the project was supported by the Art is PHL grant through the City’s Department of Planning and Development and the Knight Foundation.
+These works were installed with 10th Floor Productions.
+Support provided by the Art is PHL grant through the City’s Department of Planning and Development and the Knight Foundation and the William Penn Foundation in partnership with Mural Arts Philadelphia.

 "I come from women that are strong, hardworking, and empowered."